 The National Archives holds one of the largest collections in the world, containing over 11 million historical government and public records.
 From Domesday Book to the Leveson Enquiry, our records offer students a myriad of untapped research opportunities across a wide range of time periods and disciplines.

-With so many options, however, getting started in the archives can be a daunting prospect.
+However with so many options, getting started in the archives can be a daunting prospect.
 Many students have questions which they are too afraid to ask.
 How will I know where to go?
 What do I need to bring with me?
 How do I find records for my research?
 How do I order documents?
 Do I need to use gloves?
 How can I be sure I’m not wasting my time?

 This introduction day will explain how to get started with archival research, the importance of knowing the history and structure of a collection to navigate the records, and how to make the most of your time on site.